nus-cs2103-AY2021S1/ip/docs/README.md

 ### Delete: `delete INDEX`

-Delete task at index INDEX (Index starts at 1).
+Delete a task at index INDEX (INDEX starts at 1).

 For example,
 `delete 1`